andreluza/butterfly_occupancy/README.md

-# Butterfly Project, BIOGECO, Universite de Bordeaux INRAE
+### Butterfly Project, BIOGECO, Universite de Bordeaux INRAE

-### Andre Luza, Didier Alard, Frederic Barraquand
+#### Andre Luza, Didier Alard, Frederic Barraquand
-#### (2025-06-25)
+##### (2025-07-22)

-Brief description of the fiels and folders in this repository:
+Brief description of the files and folders in this repository:

 Root\
+|- *SuppInfo-A-D.pdf*: Supporting Information A, B, C and D associated to the article;\
+|- *SuppInfo-E.pdf*: Supporting Information E associated to the article (analyses using the Random Walk Occupancy Model by Outwaithe et al. 2018).\
+|- *SuppInfo-F.pdf*: Supporting Information F associated to the article (analyses using data of the four remaining species: the meadow brown, the false ringlet, the marsh fritillary, and the small copper).\
 |- *Data*: Spatial data\
 |-------- SpatialData: systematic grid (grid cells 1x1 km, French geographic system) from FAUNA\